What are your fees?

 As of January 1, 2016, the Snow Policy for Dr. Hubley Carruthers & Associates states:

-If either Metro Transit or Dalhousie are closed, we will try to give the clients the option of re-booking without financial consequence.
+If either Metro Transit is running on Snow Plan (making public transportation to Spring Garden Road area difficult) or Dalhousie University is CLOSED, we will try to give the clients the option of re-booking without financial consequence.

-If both Metro Transit and Dalhousie are closed, we will CLOSE the office and automatically re-book clients as per the regular schedule, trying to make allowances for them in a shorter time frame, if possible.
+If BOTH Metro Transit is on Snow Plan AND Dalhousie University is CLOSED, we will CLOSE the office and automatically re-book clients as per the regular schedule, trying to make allowances for them in a shorter time frame, if possible.

-If both Metro Transit and Dalhousie are OPEN and clients choose not to come due to the weather, they will be charged the usual fee, as per our Informed Consent policy.
+If BOTH Metro Transit and Dalhousie University are operating normally, and clients choose not to come due to the weather, they will be charged the usual fee, as per our Informed Consent policy.
 There will be no exceptions.

 What if I am late for an appointment?